Over The Counter Hearing Aids: The Benefits & Risks

 In the US, around 48 million people have a hearing impairment.
 Furthermore, this number is expected to rise to 73 million by 2060.
 Despite this, hearing aids are still not as widespread as one would expect from such a number.
 There are still a number of factors keeping many people from the hearing help they need.

 Enter: Over The Counter (OTC) hearing aids.
-This new category of hearing aids will be a great opportunity for customers to purchase the devices they need with lower price and higher accessibility.
+This new category of hearing aids will be a great opportunity for customers to purchase the devices they need with lower prices and higher accessibility.

 Over-The-Counter Hearing Aid Act of 2017: What You Need to Know

-In August 2017, President Trump signed the OTC Hearing Aid Act of 2017 to make hearing aid devices more accessible to consumers by allowing over the counter purchase without a prescription.
+In August 2017, President Trump signed the OTC Hearing Aid Act of 2017 to make hearing aid devices more accessible to consumers by allowing over-the-counter purchases without a prescription.
 According to this act, OTC hearing aids are intended to be used by those with mild to moderate hearing loss.
 The act removes the requirement of a medical evaluation, so consumers will be able to purchase OTC hearing aids directly from retail or online stores.
 However, the FDA is still expected to publish regulations for this new category.

 Who Are OTC Hearing Aids For?

 With the market for hearing aids about to open up to consumers, it’s important to understand whether an OTC hearing aid is right for you, or if you should still go the traditional route and see a trained hearing specialist.
-Like we mentioned earlier, over the counter hearing aids are meant for those with mild to moderate hearing loss.
+As we mentioned earlier, over-the-counter hearing aids are meant for those with mild to moderate hearing loss.

 If you answer yes to the questions below, then you may want to look into an OTC hearing aid.

 - Do people comment on how loud you have the TV or stereo volume set?